rmassidda/cm-project-19/report.md

 Whilst the memory size had no impact on the residual (figure \ref{fig:memory_residual}), a significant reduction of the number of steps occurs even for minimal amounts of memory.
 Anyhow the number of required steps quickly stabilizes, and it is not influenced by further memory increase.
 Despite the noisy peaks in figure \ref{fig:memory_time}, it is evident how the increase of the memory has an increasing effect on the time required by the algorithm and consequently on the time per step.
-Despite the noisy peaks in figure \ref{fig:memory_time}, it is evident how as $t$ grows the time per step and consequently the time required by the algorithm increase.

 \begin{figure}[h]
   \centering